 We entered into a shareholders agreement on July 21, 2015 with our shareholders, which consist of holders of ordinary shares and preferred shares.
 The shareholders agreement provides for certain special rights, including right of first refusal, co-sale rights, preemptive rights and contains provisions governing the board of directors and other corporate governance matters.
-Those corporate governance provisions, as well as special rights, except the registration rights, have automatically terminate upon the completion of our initial public offering.
+Those corporate governance provisions, as well as special rights, except the registration rights, automatically terminated upon the completion of our initial public offering, and the registration rights terminated on September 27, 2023.